Groumy/Groumy.github.io/_drafts/going-black.md

 Some system that uses skill as the base of their main resolution mechanism. but they always have some of these issues :
 * They a long list of skills that is hard to remember
 * They always have some skills missing, it's virtually impossible to have a really complete list
-* They usually have some exceptionnal rule on what to do when there's no skills that applies
+* They usually have some exceptionnal rule on what to do when there's no skills that applies to an attempted action

 # The verdict

 After some searching I stumbled on The Black Hack.
 Put simply it checked all the boxes for our group.
+But for those that do not know about that game system let's look into ot

 We have now 5 sessions under the belt running [Barrowmaze Complete](https://www.drivethrurpg.com/product/139762/Barrowmaze-Complete) with it and we have only minor issues that can easly be fixed with house rules.